MuffinGroup/yet-to-be-named-game/README.md

 To run the project, install python and the pygame library, open it in VSC and run the main.py file using the python extension.

+Good to know:
+    We have created a very easy way to load animations using pygame.
+If you want to check it out go to one of the animations.py files.